Project SIDA: Research

-Scientific Discoveries
+Scientific discoveries

 Project SIDA generated more than a thousand scientific abstracts and 120 publications.
 Project SIDA directors attempted to prioritize Zairian lead researchers and publications.

 Most notably, Project SIDA was the first research group to identify heterosexual transmission of AIDS and the existence of AIDS outside of the Global North.
 Project SIDA also identified a HIV prevalence of 6–7% of expectant mothers at Mama Yemo while working with the hospital's antenatal clinic.
 The project also established a prevalence of 7–8% of the larger Kinshasa population.
 Studies also established the various modes of transmission of HIV in Zaire: mother-to-child, parental (from blood infusions), and sexual intercourse.
 Lastly, Project SIDA research headed by Bob Colebunders established a connection between tuberculosis and AIDS cases.
 This study also demonstrated that existing treatments for tuberculosis at Mama Yemo were not effective with HIV positive patients.
 At the time, tuberculosis was the leading cause of death for AIDS patients.

-Public Health Interventions
+Public health interventions

 Under the direction of Robin Ryder, Project SIDA developed a number of community-focused projects.
 The first of these was a clinic in Matonge, a hub for sex work in Kinshasa, which provided condoms, STI treatment, and counseling for HIV positive participants.
 This project also drew samples for a seroprevalence study.
 During the course of this project (roughly 1986–1990), prevalence of HIV among Matonge sex workers fell—largely due to deaths of study participants—but so did the incidence of infection of HIV in the community.
 Under Ryder, Project SIDA also initiated a study of mother-to-child transmission in Mama Yemo's antenatal clinic.
 While measuring positivity rates, Project SIDA took over the healthcare of more than 12,000 mothers.
 Project SIDA staff, most notably Kapita and Piot, initiated the use of rapid tests to screen blood at blood banks in Kinshasa and Lubumbashi.
 Finally, Project SIDA was linked with the Zairian government's efforts to produce and distribute Prudence condoms.
 This initiative began with former Project SIDA staff Bosenge Ngali, the director of the Zairian National AIDS Programme (the first of its kind in Africa).